jakuboskera/tkgi-kubectx/README.md

 ### Create configuration files for `tkgi-kubectx`

-If you met the listed prerequisities above, you can now configure `tkgi-kubectx`.
+If you met the listed prerequisites above, you can now configure `tkgi-kubectx`.

 `tkgi-kubectx` needs for its function two files, these files must be created in specified location: